 • 250GB

-Final Thoughts: Affordable Storage Options
+Final Thoughts: Cheap Cloud Data Storage

 What did you think of our list of the cheapest cloud storage?
 Do you agree with our top picks, or do you think we missed one that deserves the spotlight?
 Let us know in the comments below, and as always, thank you for reading.